paperfrogs-hq/fusion/README.md

 > **Developer infrastructure for audio provenance and verification**

-Fusion provides cryptographically verifiable proof of audio origin—whether AI-generated, artist-created, or platform-uploaded.
+- In a Nutshell: Fusion provides cryptographically verifiable proof of audio origin—whether AI-generated, artist-created, or platform-uploaded.
 It is built for platforms, AI companies, and creators.

 [![Status: Early Development](https://img.shields.io/badge/status-early%20development-b8a99a?style=flat&logo=github&logoColor=white)](https://github.com/your-org/your-repo)
 ---